-With the Summer Solstice just around the corner, it’s easy to get excited about the warm weather and seemingly endless summer days.
+With summer finally here, it’s easy to get excited about the warm weather and seemingly endless days.

 However – with all of the “fun in the sun” activities – it can be an absolute drag to suffer from many of the maladies this season brings.